yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ## Debug Mode

-Please select debug mode if you want to test whether ad ruturn is available for an app.
+Please select debug mode if you want to test whether ad is available.

 ### Call Debug Mode